-ht: {'fht', 'qwe', 'quad'}, optional
+ht : { 'fht', 'qwe', 'quad' }, optional

-Flag to choose either the Fast Hankel Transform (FHT), the Quadrature-With-Extrapolation (QWE), or a simple Quadrature (QUAD) for the Hankel transform.
+Flag to choose either the Digital Linear Filter method (FHT, Fast Hankel Transform), the Quadrature-With-Extrapolation (QWE), or a simple Quadrature (QUAD) for the Hankel transform.
 Defaults to 'fht'.

-htarg: dict or list, optional
+htarg : dict or list, optional